 Estonia is rolling out e-invoicing nation-wide.
 While sending e-invoices to the government is already mandatory, this is not yet the case between companies.
 However, Estonia has planned a few amendements which will effect e-invoicing for businesses.

-Read more about the current situation in Estonia and how to send your firs electronic invoice.
+Read more about the current situation in Estonia and how to send your first electronic invoice.

 According to the Accounting Act all businesses who want to send invoices for goods or services to the Estonian government (B2G), must use e-invoicing.
 Receiving e-invoices, however, is only mandatory for public contract authorities.
 E-invoices to the government can be either in an Estonian XML-based standard or the European standard.